toashishagarwal/ML-Programs/CustomerSegmentation/README.txt

 # Retail Customer Segmentation

 A Python project to segment retail customers using RFM (Recency, Frequency, Monetary) features and clustering techniques.
+The program uses K-means clustering to segment the customers and stores the model file in models/kmeans_model.pkl file

 ## Features
 - Synthetic data generation (customers, products, transactions)